India's Aditya-L1 solar mission spacecraft commences collecting scientific data | Technology

 - India

+India's Aditya-L1 solar mission spacecraft has commenced collecting data that will help scientists analyse the behaviour of particles surrounding Earth, ISRO said on Monday.
+The sensors of an instrument on board India's first solar observatory have begun measuring supra-thermal and energetic ions and electrons at distances greater than 50,000 km from Earth, it said. ''This data helps scientists analyse the behaviour of particles surrounding Earth,'' the Bengaluru-headquartered national space agency said in a post on social media platform X. The Supra Thermal & Energetic Particle Spectrometer (STEPS) instrument is a part of the Aditya Solar Wind Particle EXperiment (ASPEX) payload.

-The spacecraft carries seven different payloads to study the Sun, four of which will observe the light from the Sun and the remaining three will measure in situ parameters of the plasma and magnetic fields.
+''These STEPS measurements will persist during the cruise phase of the Aditya-L1 mission as it progresses toward the Sun-Earth L1 point.
+They will continue once the spacecraft is positioned in its intended orbit'', ISRO said.
+Data collected around L1 would provide insights into the origin, acceleration, and anisotropy of solar wind and space weather phenomena, it said.
+STEPS was developed by the Physical Research Laboratory with support from the Space Application Centre in Ahmedabad.
+ISRO had launched Aditya-L1 on September 2 using a PSLV-C57 rocket.
+The Aditya-L1 spacecraft carries a total of seven different payloads to study the Sun, four of which will observe the light from the Sun and the remaining three will measure in situ parameters of the plasma and magnetic fields.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)